Uptrace: Querying Metrics

 metrics:

-- system.filesystem.usage as $fs_usage
+- postgresql_backends as $backends

 query: